tartley/vim-run-python-tests/README.txt

 INSTALL

-    Unzip into your ~/.vim folder.
+    Unzip into your home .vim or vimfiles folder.
 It should provide:

     ~/.vim
         |-ftplugin